LibreQoE/LibreQoS/README.md

 * Generally speaking any new CPU above $200 can probably handle shaping over 2Gbps https://www.cpubenchmark.net/high_end_cpus.html
 ## Donate
 LibreQoS is based on fq_codel - an open source project led by Dave Taht, and contrinuted to by dozens of others.
-Without Dave's work, there would be no LibreQoS, Preseem, or Sensei.
+Without Dave's work, there would be no LibreQoS, Preseem, or Saisei.
 Please contribute to Dave's patreon here: https://www.patreon.com/dtaht

 To support 1000 subscribers using proprietary wrappers for fq_codel would cost the average small ISP $6000 per year.
 If this application helps your network, please consider donating to Dave's patreon.
 Donating just $0.2/sub/month ($100/month for 500 subs) comes out to be 60% less than any proprietary solution, and you get direct access to our source code to tinker with LibreQoS and its HTB+fq_codel shaper to optimize your network's performance.
 ## Special Thanks